CondensedMilk7/primordial-soup-static/src/articles/alternate-unconscious-uznadzes-theory-of-set.md

 There are two basic types of need – _substantial_ and _functional_ (Uznadze, 2008).
 The former implies a need that can be gratified by a substance.
 For example, hunger can be sated by food, therefore a need for food is a substantial need.
 The functional need implies an organism’s yearning for activity in itself.
 A child’s need to play games or a musician’s need to play an instrument is often solely driven by the desire of engaging in those very activities for their own sake.

 Uznadze (2008) claims that there are more beyond the basic types of needs, such as a “purely human” _theoretical_ need.
-It arises when the di-

-rect act of gratification is impeded and the task at hand becomes the object of observation.
+It arises when the direct act of gratification is impeded and the task at hand becomes the object of observation.
 In this sense, Uznadze discusses theoretical need as the development or complication of substantial need.
 Nadirashvili (1983) further notes that people develop certain needs based on social and cultural values.
 All these “higher” processes are mediated by _objectification_ which I will explain in later chapters.

 ## 5.2 Objective Factor: Situation